AdobeDocs/analytics.en/help/admin/admin/conversion-var-admin/merchandising-evars.md

 As a result, each of the eVar values seen in this image request are bound to the "sandal123" product.

-Now, imagine the visitor doesn't purchase the product during this visit, but comes back to the site three days later.
-They knows that they already added the "sandals123" product to the cart.
-But they still want to learn more about it before they  make the purchase.
-Instead of using a keyword search to find the product, the visitor browses through the site.
-They end up in the "womens > shoes > sandals" merchandising browse section just before "re-finding" the product.
-When they end up "re-finding" the product detail page for the "sandal123" product, the variables would be set as follows (on page load):
+Now, imagine the visitor doesn’t purchase the product during this visit, but comes back to the site three days later with the “sandals123” product still in the cart.
+The visitor wants to learn more about the product before making the purchase.
+But instead of using a keyword search to find the product, the visitor browses through the site.
+They end up in the “womens > shoes > sandals” merchandising browse section just before “re-finding” the product.
+When they end up “re-finding” the product detail page for the “sandal123” product, the variables would be set as follows (on page load):

 ```
 s.events="prodView";